Thai Sojourn: Vipassana Part 2

 The evening video discourses by S.N.
 Goenka were a real treat.
 I’d expected him to be a very serious and severe man, but his discourses were always entertaining and wise.
 I never reckoned a master of meditation would like to crack so many jokes, but he brought his points across very well.

-He explained many facets of Buddhism and showed us how we could experience these principles for ourselves through meditation – and in that way the Buddhist principles came alive instead of staying intellectual games.
+He explained many facets of Buddhism and showed us how we could experience these principles for ourselves through meditation – and in that way, the Buddhist principles came alive instead of staying intellectual games.

 What Did I Get from 10 Days of Silence?

-The view behind my lodge.
+The view from my lodge.

 Lots of people ask me what I got from keeping silent for 10 days sitting down.
 It’s hard to describe because I learned so many lessons, and also because it’s like explaining what chocolate ice-cream tastes like to someone who’s never had it.
 I’d say go and experience it for yourself but it’s not for everyone, and yes, it was very difficult.
 In my next post, I do my best to share what I learned.